Kit de Waal

-The Illustrated Child is published this year in the UK and US.
+The Illustrated Child was published in 2020 in the UK and US.

 Eve was shortlisted for the novel award in 2017.
 The Waiting Rooms is a speculative thriller set in the advent and aftermath of an antibiotic crisis.
 Published in the UK in July last year, it has since launched in the US, Canada, Australia and New Zealand.
 It was long-listed for the Not the Booker Prize and described by Waterstones as “an exciting new voice in crime fiction.”
 It was selected as a Book of the Month by Eric Brown in The Guardian who said: “Smith combines the excitement of a medical thriller à la Michael Crichton with sensitive characterisation and social insight in a timely debut novel all the more remarkable for being conceived and written before the current pandemic.”

-Deepa won the novel award in 2017 and Djinn Patrol on the Purple Line was published this year in the UK and US.
+Deepa won the novel award in 2017 and Djinn Patrol on the Purple Line was published in 2020 in the UK and US.
 It was long-listed for the Women’s Prize for Fiction and shortlisted for the JCB Prize for Literature 2020.
 It was a New York Times Editors’ Choice, a Val McDermid New Blood pick, and a BBC Radio 2 Book Club pick.
 Deepa was selected as one of The Guardian / Observer Ten Best Debut Novelists of 2020.
 Djinn Patrol on the Purple Line is being translated into 22 languages.